pippim/pippim.github.io/programs/tim-ta.md

 <div id="drop-area">
     <form class="my-form">
-        <p>Upload Tim-ta JSON files with the file dialog or by dragging and dropping files onto the dashed region</p>
+        <p>Upload sound files with the file dialog ("Select some files") or by dragging and dropping files onto the dashed region</p>
         <input type="file" id="fileElem" multiple accept="audio/*" onchange="handleFiles(this.files)">
         <label class="page-header-button" for="fileElem">Select some files</label>
     </form>